 The camera is ready for point and shoot, but remember to:

 The Library has four (4) GoPro Hero 6 Black cameras available to check out for your next video project.
 These tiny cameras are great for almost any video or photo project.
 They are waterproof (to 33m), have built in mics, and can be controlled via the free mobile GoPro app (via Bluetooth and Wireless connections- instructions).
 You can also control the camera using the LCD touch screen.
-Try out the Splice app to make edits, add transitions, music and more -- all from your phone or tablet.
+Try out the Splice app to make edits, add transitions, music and more — all from your phone or tablet.
+Stream live directly from the camera using Periscope.
+Simply connect to your camera via the GoPro app and then start up Periscope — the camera should automatically be recognized and ready to stream.
+You can also stream on Facebook using Periscope.

 Download your videos using the included USB cable or use the app to upload directly to Facebook, YouTube, and Instagram via your phone or tablet.